Your Options if you Resign

 Not cashing out your benefits will help to ensure that you are in a better position to retire comfortably one day.

 If you do not preserve your funds:

 Preserving your benefits will also earn you compound interest, where your interest earns interest.
+This is basically growth on growth.
 The interest on your investment returns compounds over time, turning even modest savings into sizeable amounts after only a few decades.
-Compound interest means you are earning interest on interest.
-This is basically growth on growth.
 We are also living longer, so we will need even more money to retire comfortably.

 When you resign you have two options: